-Sharp Health Plan Billing Department 8520 Tech Way, Suite 200 San Diego, CA 92123
+Sharp Health Plan Medicare Department 8520 Tech Way, Suite 200 San Diego, CA 92123

-Option 2: You can pay by credit card
+Option 2: Paying by credit card

-Please visit us on our website to make a one-time credit card payment or to set-up monthly payments from your credit card at sharpmedicareadvantage.com/payment.
+Please visit us on our website to make a one-time credit card payment or to set up monthly payments from your credit card at www.sharpmedicareadvantage.com/payment.

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st of the month.
-If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+Your Part D late enrollment penalty is due in our office by the 1st of the month.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your plan premium on time, please contact Customer Care to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Care to see if we can direct you to programs that will help with your costs.